-BLOG NOTE: for the smokies, I had conserve my phone battery over 5.5 days, so I cut down on the terrain commentary because dictating into my phone consumes a lot of battery power.
+BLOG NOTE: for the smokies, I had to conserve my phone battery over 5.5 days, so I cut down on the terrain commentary because dictating into my phone consumes a lot of battery power.
 More pictures and slightly less exposition about going up and down and up and down hills!

 I had a Short but good night of sleep.
 Right before bed, I whined to Oakland about my guthook app which, as I mentioned, has lost all of the user comments.
 She kindly offered to text screenshots of the comments to me until I get through the smokies and can deal with the issue in hot springs.
 I stayed up far too late obsessing over the app and trying to upload another blog post.
 I’m still behind myself but I managed to get 4 days posted.